Vitamin D for Infants: Benefits, Dosage (400 IU) & Supplement Guide

 Special Considerations for High-Risk Groups

 Multiple risk factors create cumulative effects.
-Babies with darker skin pigmentation face compounded challenges.
-Their mothers often have lower levels, resulting in reduced transfer during pregnancy.
-Families living north of 55° latitude experience limited sun exposure for months.
+Babies with darker skin pigmentation face compounded challenges — their mothers often have lower levels, resulting in reduced transfer during pregnancy.
+Families living north of 55° latitude experience months of limited sun exposure, adding further risk.

 Risk Factor Impact Level Prevention Strategy